thefirebanks/AutomatedVoting/README.md

 ## Next steps

-- [x] Compile model, training and loss into a class
+- [x] Come up with evaluation metric
+    - Possible ideas: for every constraint, consistency of predictions
+    - Associate a unit of utility to each preference?
+Depending on the rank, and see how much utility is being maximized?
+- [x] Write code to run existing voting schemes on existing profiles - create a baseline
-- [x] Write simulator generator for IM matrices
+- [x] Write code for storing generated datasets
-- [x] Allow for multiple forward passes to happen in the loss function for simulators
+- [ ] Extra: See if we can improve manipulation generated profiles
-- [x] Add IM component to loss
+- [x] Run code to generate datasets using as many possible different distributions
+- [ ] Extend network complexity and write down parameters to improve
+- [ ] Run network and existing methods on pregenerated data

 ## TODO

+0. General
+    - [ ] Evaluation metric

 1. Voting
     - [x] Profile generator
     - [x] Universal input preprocessing (make sure matrix is properly transposed)